OdeclasV/SICP/README.md

 # SICP
-solutions to structure and interpretation to programming languages
+solutions to structure and interpretation to programming languages.